 This means you shouldn’t have to sell your home during your lifetime to pay for your care.
-Care fees paid by the council will be charged against the value of your home, and must be repaid once the house is sold or from your estate.
+Care fees paid by the local authority will be charged against the value of your home and must be repaid once the house is sold, or from your estate.

-Interest is payable throughout the period of the loan and there is also a one-off fee to join the scheme which covers all legal and administrative costs for the lifetime of the deferred payment agreement.
+Interest is payable throughout the period of the loan, there is also a one-off fee which covers all legal and admin costs for the lifetime of the agreement.

-The council may limit the amount of the loan depending on the equity in your property.
+The local authority may limit the amount of the loan depending on the equity in your property.

 Third party payments

-If you decide to live in a more expensive care facility than originally offered by the local authority, you will need to find someone who can pay the difference.
-This is called a ‘top-up’ or ‘third party payment’.
+If you choose to live in a more expensive care facility than originally offered by the local authority, you will need to find a way to pay the difference, these are referred to as ‘top-up’ or ‘third party payments’.

-This may happen if a change to your arrangements is made at your request or with your agreement, for example you move to a nicer room.
+This can also happen if a change to your arrangements is made with your agreement, such as if you move to a nicer room.

-Top up legislation says that you are not allowed to make this additional payment yourself except in limited circumstances.
+You are not allowed to make this additional payment yourself except in limited circumstances due to legislation.
 The responsibility usually falls to a family member, friend or charity.

 If these third-party payments stop being paid for any reason speak to your council.
-Should this affect your ability to keep paying for the care you’re currently receiving, you may have to move to a cheaper home within the local authority’s funding levels.
+Should this affect your ability to keep paying for the care you’re currently receiving, you may have to move to a cheaper facility within the local authority’s funding levels.

-Councils have a duty to offer you a place at a home that accepts their funding rates.
-If no such place is available a top-up should not be charged.
+Councils have a duty to offer you a place at a care facility that accepts their funding rates.
+A top-up should not be charged if no such place is available.

 Seeking financial advice

-Independent financial advisers are regulated by the Financial Conduct Authority (FCA) and can offer advice on products from across the whole market, and unlike advisors are not tied to particular providers.
+Specialist care fee advisers are regulated by the Financial Conduct Authority (FCA) and can offer advice on products from across the whole market, and unlike advisors are not tied to particular providers.

-A list of independent financial advisers can be found on the Society of Later Life Advisers website.
+A list of Independent Financial Advisors can be found on the Society of Later Life Advisers website.
 You can also call SOLLA on 0333 202 0454.